astrivant/polyad/docs/proposals/decision-gates.md

 [activation contract](../workloads/activation.md), [composition requests](../apis/composition-requests.md)
 and [mutation plans](../development/mutations.md).
 A reusable Gate definition currently has exactly one of `expression` or `delaySeconds`.
-The proposal adds a third variant, `transistor`, rather than introducing a separate transistor resource kind.
+The proposal adds a third variant, `transistor`, within the existing Gate resource kind.

 ## Three ports and one durable decision